 First ride group departs

-On Sunday morning we return to Townsville via a different route which passes around the base of Mount Elliot.
 Cyclists travel at their nominated speed in a small group supported by a group leader and two support vehicles.
-Meals and transport of camping and overnight gear is provided.
+All meals and transport of camping and overnight gear is provided.

 The Townsville Central Rotary Club had the vision to target mental health issues and support healthier minds, bodies, and communities through the Banish the Black Dog Charity Bike Ride.
 The inaugural ride was held in 2009 and received magnificent support with 85 riders.
 The number of riders has grown over the years and we have raised a substantial amount for the research of mental health issues and support for local mental health organisations.
 In 2019 we hope to boost that total even further.